BYU Home pageBRIGHAM YOUNG UNIVERSITY

 5. put fld "definition" into gDictionary[fld "keyword"]

-6. Remember that you will want to declare the dictionary variable as global, because you'll want to have access to it in other scripts.
+6. Remember that you will want to declare the variable gDictionary as global, because you'll want to have access to it in other scripts.

 7. Now enter a few keyword and definition pairs.